driftavalli/ONF-Certified-Associate-Study-notes/Study_Notes.md

 ### DOMAIN 2: SDN CONCEPTS 25%
-1. Describe the fundamental characteristics of SDN, definitions, use cases, and history.
+Describe the fundamental characteristics of SDN, definitions, use cases, and history.

+1. History of SDN (Clean Slate, Ethane, OpenFlow®, donation to ONF)
   * Alpha
   * Bravo
-2. History of SDN (Clean Slate, Ethane, OpenFlow®, donation to ONF)
+2. What is SDN? (control and forwarding)
   * Alpha
   * Bravo
-3. What is SDN? (control and forwarding)
-  * Alpha
-  * Bravo
-4. SDN Value Proposition
+3. SDN Value Proposition
   * Alpha
   * Bravo
 5. SDN Use Cases in the Data Center